BrentonEarl/Iptables-Script/README.md

 Iptables-Script
 ===============

-Basic iptables script for fresh installs of Linux
+Basic iptables scripts for fresh installs of Linux